mui/toolpad/docs/data/toolpad/studio/getting-started/installation.md

 </codeblock>

-This starts the development server on port `3000` or the first available port after that and opens the browser to the Toolpad editor.
+This starts the development server on port `3000` or the first available port after that and opens the browser to the Toolpad Studio editor.

-## Install Toolpad in an existing project
+## Install Toolpad Studio in an existing project

 Start by installing the required dependencies: